Amoraa/Amoraa/README.md

 ### Hi there 👋
 My name is **Tatiana Kashcheeva**, I am a 6th-semester student in the Honours Bachelor of Technology – Software Development program at Seneca Polytechnic, currently looking for a Co-op job for my WIL semester

-I am a very passionate student interested in different fields like Data Structures and Algorithms, Frontend and Backend development, UI/UX design
+I am a passionate student interested in fields like Data Structures and Algorithms, Frontend and Backend development, UI/UX design.

+I am working on a group project using Next js, Tailwind, Typescript, MongoDB, and Postgres.

+I am currently learning AI fundamentals with Codecademy course

 My skills include:
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,tailwind,cs,cpp,py)](https://skillicons.dev)